emmairwin/community_curriculum/participation/design_thinking_for_participation/en/design_thinking_group.md

 As a group ask those who feel they have prototypes to share to do so now.
 Capture on a whiteboard or flip-chart (so people can direct) capture trends, and 'bucket' accordingly so you can identify patterns that are emerging in the group.

-Ask key stakeholders, and others to weigh in on what they hard and together create a problem statement.
+Ask key stakeholders, and others to weigh in on what they heard and together create a problem statement.
 Set yourself no more than 10  minutes for this discussion.

 **Tip:**If people get off track, or insist on emphasis that's out of scope - then create another list called 'Parking Lot', to help people feel their interests are being respected without holding up the group.